quelpa/quelpa/README.md

 #### Modify MELPA Recipes

-When installing a package, Quelpa will install any listed dependencies via the recipe that MELPA has for it.
+When installing a package, `quelpa` will install any listed dependencies via the recipe that MELPA has for it.
 But maybe you want to use a different recipe, or perhaps the dependency is not even on MELPA, which would cause an installation failure.

-You can create a directory with recipe files and tell Quelpa to look there for an appropriate recipe:
+You can create a directory with recipe files and tell `quelpa` to look there for an appropriate recipe:

 ``` elisp
 (add-to-list 'quelpa-melpa-recipe-stores "/path/to/custom/recipe/dir")
 ```

 This way, if no recipe is found in this custom directory, it will fallback to the next directory in the list, which in this case would be the directory containing the recipes from MELPA.

 The files themselves should be named after the package name, without any extension like `.el` or `.rcp`.

 Alternatively, you can also specify a list of recipes instead.